Global universal approximation of functional input maps on weighted spaces: Gaussian process regression with applications to signature kernels

-\begin{proof} Under the condition $\sum_i \Vert h_i \Vert_{\mathcal{B}_\psi(X)} < \infty $ the Ito-Nisio theorem (see e.g.~\cite[Theorem~2.4]{ledoux91}) guarantees that $\sum_i Z_i h_i$, for an i.i.d.~sequence of standard Gaussian random variables $(Z_i)$, converges to a random variable $Z$, which is again a Gaussian random variable.
+implies that $\sum_i \vert Z_i \vert \Vert h_i \Vert_{\mathcal{B}_\psi(X)} < \infty$, $\mathbb{P}$-a.s., where ``$\simeq$'' means that inequality holds true in both ways up to a (different) multiplicative constant.
+Hence, we can apply the Ito-Nisio theorem (see, e.g., \cite[Theorem~2.4]{ledoux91} or \cite[Theorem~3.5.1]{bogachev98}) to conclude that $\sum_i Z_i h_i$ is again a Gaussian random variable.
 Its kernel can be easily calculated by pointwise covariances

 and coincides with $k$ by assumption.
 The pointwise covariances, however, determine $C_Z$ and in turn the Cameron-Martin space as stated above. \end{proof}

 With Theorem~\ref{ThmGaussianProcess} uncertainty quantification for regression with signature kernels is feasible, since for reasonable choices of $\psi$ the main condition of Theorem~\ref{ThmGaussianProcess} is satisfied.